Skip to content

 WordPress SEO Step 4: Website Structure

-Your website should be organised; a well-organised website is much better for search engines to get their robot brains around.
-Proper website structure also makes it more evident which pages on your site are more important.
-For a more detailed commentary, see this post on website structure for SEO
+Your website should be organised; a well-organised website is much easier for search engine robots to get their heads around.
+A proper website structure also makes it clearer which pages on your site are more important.
+For a more detailed commentary, see this post on website structure for SEO.

 XML Sitemaps.

 Your SEO Plugin will generate XML Sitemaps.
-Rankmath will ping the search engine when you make any changes.
-I recommend submitting your sitemaps to the search console.
+You MUST submit your sitemaps to the search console if you want them to be crawled correctly.
 That way, they know to look out for any changes in your content, and the search console will always have the latest sitemap.

 Website Navigation

-Firstly create a clear navigation structure.
-Our website is organised into services, projects and blog posts.
+Firstly, create a clear navigation structure.
+Our website is organised into services, projects, and blog posts.
 Our blog posts are also categorised.
 We try to keep these to a minimum, as too many categories can be chaotic.
-We also link to our most-read blog posts from the individual blog pages.
+We also link to our most-read blog posts from each blog page.
 Always make your site easy to navigate.
 Breadcrumbs can be useful.
 Especially if your website is retail.

 Categories and Tags

 WordPress uses categories and tags to organise your site, and in some cases, custom categories or tags are known as taxonomies.
-This help to create a hierarchy for your content.
-For example, if your website is about height safety, the categories could be types of fall protection, such as collective, and tags could be the product, such as guardrails.
-It’s up to you to decide this, but the key is to be consistent and not clutter your site.
+This helps to create a hierarchy for your content.
+For example, if your website is about height safety, the categories could be types of fall protection (e.g., collective), and the tags could be products (e.g., guardrails).
+It’s up to you to decide, but the key is to be consistent and avoid cluttering your site.

 As a rule of thumb, categories are broader, and tags are more specific.
 You can just use categories and ignore tags.
 Pick a group of categories and set these up to group your posts into.